codyhan/WorkLog/README.md

 * understand multi-attn

 ##2016-11-24
+###Word error rate
-###word error rate:minimum number of editing steps to transform output to reference.
+minimum number of editing steps to transform output to reference.

 * match: words match, no cost

 * substitution: replace one word with another